RetroShare/RetroShare/build_scripts/Windows-msys2/WindowsMSys2_InstallGuide.md

 ### MSYS2 INSTALLATION (for editing or debugging)

 Download MSYS2 from [MSYS2](http://www.msys2.org/).
-Get the i686 version
+Installing
-if you run a 32-bit Windows or the x86_64 if you run a 64-bit Windows.
+MSYS2 requires 64 bit Windows 10 or newer.

 Run the installer and install MSYS2.